andersbc/limesurvey-docker/README.md

 * This repo is a fork of https://github.com/adamzammit/limesurvey-docker.
 * The base image is at docker hub: https://hub.docker.com/r/acspri/limesurvey/

-*Note: at the moment this repo is only used for documenting my workflows and providing a docker-compose file for a setup that works for me.
-There are no changes to the original [acspri/limesurvey image](https://hub.docker.com/r/acspri/limesurvey/), which is the one that is used in the workflows.*
+*Note: at the moment this repo is only used for documenting my workflows and providing a docker-compose-dev file for a setup that works for me.
+There are no changes to the original [acspri/limesurvey docker image](https://hub.docker.com/r/acspri/limesurvey/), which is the one that is used in the workflows.
+The only files changed are `README.md` and `docker-compose-dev.yml` (added).*

 **<a name="contents">Contents:**
 * **[Usage DEMO](#usage-demo)**: Workflow for setting up a LS installation for **demo** purposes.